juliozinga/FIWARELab-monitoringAPI/README.md

 The following picture depict the main architecture of the monitoringAPI system.
 It is possibile to see that the current architecture supports two different FIWARE federation monitoring: the first and the second enhanced version.
 This is needed to grant a lightweight and gradual migration process.

-![FIWARE monitoringAPI architecture] (https://github.com/SmartInfrastructures/FIWARELab-monitoringAPI/raw/master/docs/raw/monitoringAPI-architecture.png "FIWARE monitoringAPI architecture")
+[FIWARE monitoringAPI architecture] (https://github.com/SmartInfrastructures/FIWARELab-monitoringAPI/raw/master/docs/raw/monitoringAPI-architecture.png "FIWARE monitoringAPI architecture")

 The API service is protected by a [proxy](https://github.com/ging/fi-ware-pep-proxy) that evaluates the user's credentials through OAuth 2.0.